BerkeleyLab/assert/README.md

 The `assert` subroutine
 * Error-terminates with a variable stop code when a caller-provided logical assertion fails,
-* Includes user-supplied diagnostic data in the output if provided by the calling procedure,
 * Is callable inside `pure` procedures, and
 * Can be eliminated at compile-time, as controlled by the `ASSERTIONS` preprocessor define.